Classroom Activity for 11-14 14-16

 - Repeat for the spoon.

-- Take the masking tape off the spoon and balance each part of the spoon separately.
+- Remove the masking tape and balance each part of the spoon separately.

-- Measure distances from balance positions to the cut edge for both handle and bowl sections.
+- Measure distances from balance positions to the cut edge and calculate the mass x distance for both handle and bowl.

 - Why does the ruler balance at its midpoint, but not the spoon?